xiaoluo-whu/xiaoluo-whu.github.io/_posts/2019-08-08-review_supplier_portal.md

 tags:
   - backend
   - server application
-  - spring boot
+  - Spring Boot
-  - dubbo
+  - Dubbo
 ---

 This is the server prototype of an ecommerce company's supply chain management system.
 Bottom framework is spring boot 2.1.